 – Only one entry per household.

-– All giveaway entrants agree to be honest and not cheat the systems; any suspect of fraud is decided upon by blog/site owner and the sponsor, and entrants may be disqualified at our discretion.
+– All giveaway entrants agree to be honest and not cheat the systems; any suspicion of fraud is decided upon by blog/site owner and the sponsor, and entrants may be disqualified at our discretion.

-– Winner has 48 hours to claim prize or new winner is chosen.
+– The winner has 48 hours to claim prize or new winner is chosen.

 Song of Songs